vitordeatorreao/CSharpTraining/README.md

 ```

 Finally, you will have to change your Action methods to return `Task<ActionResult<...>>`, instead
+of `ActionResult<...>`, and you will have to add the `async` modifier to the method.
+Also, you will
-of `ActionResult<...>`.
-And you will also have to adjust your calls to the DAL methods.
+have to adjust your calls to the DAL methods, as you now need to `await` them.
+Don't forget to use
+`IAsyncEnumerable<...>` as return type for the `List()` action.

-The interface contract of the Controller should remain the same.
-When testing, you should see no
+Other than that, the interface contract of the Controller should remain the same.
+When testing, you
-difference in the behavior of your requests and responses.
+should see no difference in the behavior of your requests and responses.

 You can check the `exerc2` branch in this repository for my suggested answer.